 In third year, you may undertake an International Industrial Placement and gain valuable international work experience in an IT company.
 This helps to emphasize the importance of globalisation in the workplace.
-Our work placement programme’s success is due to the close liaison we have developed and maintained with industry partners throughout the history of our School.
 The School has strong links with global industry companies such as Google, Microsoft and IBM amongst others, through sponsorship, work placement and project co-operation.

 In the final year, you will have the opportunity to specialise your knowledge and skills in a variety of areas such as Enterprise Systems Development or Applied Intelligence or Digital Games Development & Simulation.

 This course prepares you for working in the Career Sectors below.
 Follow the links to get a fuller understanding of the sectors you are preparing for.

 PLC courses leading to the following QQI Major Awards may be used for entry into this course.

 Search for PLC Courses offering these awards

 |Note: Information for 2019 Entry|